 There are some prerequisites to get them to run:

-- You must have a Java 5 plugin or later.
-Many new computers have this already installed.
+- You must have a Java 8 plugin.
 If you don't have it, just get it from java.com.

 - Set the Java plug-in to be the default for your browser.
 This usually happens automatically when installing the plugin but if not, you can do it from the Control Panel.